 How to Export .txt Files for Analysis:

 Once the recording is saved in LabScribe, export it to a .txt file by selecting File > Export.
 In the window that appears, check the box for “Include time of day.”
+The sampling rate can be set to either 1 to 100 Hz, in any case the script down samples the data to 1 Hz.
 Gather all files in a single folder, naming the folder after the recording date using the format “yymmdd”.
 The specific name of each file is irrelevant to the script.
 The folder(s) containing recordings from different days will serve as the initial input for the script.

 How to Use the Script: